Media Kit

 100-word Biography

-Sulaiman R. Khan — سلیمان راشد خان [he/him/his]
+Sulaiman R. Khan — سلیمان راشد خان [they/them/their]

 Daringly integrating Disability.
 Multiple award-winning Disabled AF: Founder, Writer, and Storyliving Designer.
 A spicy Global Majority Disabled AF Oracle.
 Founder and Chief Radical Officer at ThisAbility® Limited, and Founder of Revolutionary LOVE®.
 Sought-after speaker and writer.
-A joyful activist from his first breath, until his last breath, he designs enthralling Storyliving ecosystems from the sacred outer fringes.
+A joyful activist from their first heartbeat to their last, he designs enthralling Storyliving ecosystems from the sacred outer fringes.
 Sulaiman’s life goals are to design interdependent ecosystems of care that centre access intimacy, and to commit daily acts of Revolutionary LOVE® that create radical systemic change, towards collective liberation.

 Full Biography